DefectDojo/django-DefectDojo/docs/content/en/usage/features.md

 ## Endpoint Meta Importer

 For heavy infrastructure scanning organizations, endpoints need to be as flexible as possible to get the most of DefectDojo.
-This felexibility comes in the form of Tags and custom fields.
+This flexibility comes in the form of Tags and custom fields.
 Tags allow users to filter, sort, and report objects in ways the base object is not totally proficient in doing.